 On June 21, 2022, J & J Snack Foods Corp. and its wholly-owned subsidiary, DD Acquisition Holdings, LLC, completed the acquisition of one hundred percent (100%) of the equity interests of Dippin' Dots Holding, L.L.C. ("Dippin' Dots") which, through its wholly-owned subsidiaries, owns and operates the Dippin' Dots and Doc Popcorn businesses.
-The purchase price was approximately \$223.6 million, consisting entirely of cash, and may be modified for certain customary post-closing purchase price adjustments.
+The purchase price was approximately \$223.6 million, consisting entirely of cash.